Notch Blocks: Engaging Children in a Fully Integrated Block Building Experience

 Notch Block Post Fill One

 It is crucial to consider our role as adults.
-How can we facilitate their Notch Bocks system building without disrupting their building process?
+How can we facilitate their Notch Blocks system building without disrupting their building process?
 We can do this and extend learning in a variety of ways that include the types of questions and conversations we have with children during their building process.
 Engage children in higher level, open-ended, meaningful conversations that support their work but doesn’t interrupt their play.
 Ask questions that provide opportunities for children to articulate their new learnings.
 For example:

 • I wonder what would happen if…